Santhosh-Sankar/image-filtering/README.md

 # image-filtering
-FIltering an limage or a live stream video feed using OpenCV and C++ with CPU and GPU (using CUDA).
+Filtering an image or a live stream video feed using OpenCV and C++ with CPU and GPU (using CUDA).

 There exist two versions of this code.
 Both the versions perform Gaussian, Sobel, Magnitude, Blur+Quantization and Cartoonization filteringon a given image or a live feed video stream.